yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%unzipArch()` macro: <<< <a name="unziparch-macro"></a> #######################

 The unzipArch() macro allows to unzip content of a ZIP archive.
-Macro is OS independent, the `XCMD` option is not required.
+Macro is OS-independent, the `XCMD` option is not required.

 The `dlCreateDir` option is used under the hood.